FREQUENTLY ASKED QUESTIONS

 Long-term exposure to high levels of HAA5 has been linked to an increased risk for cancer.
 The presence of HAA5 at the concentrations that had been detected in WJWW’s water system does not constitute an immediate health hazard.

 When construction of a Water Filtration Plant was deemed the best option and in the best interest of the Westchester County consumers served by its water supply, WJWW purchased land in the Town of Harrison on which to build.
 It also took steps to comply with disinfection treatment requirements, including the use of new and modified water tanks.
 WJWW completed the water filtration project design in a timely manner and received approvals from the New York State Department of Health.
-Shovels hit the ground in 2006, but litigation and permitting issues blocked the project, for which the Town/Village of Harrison Planning Board was the Lead Agency.
+Shovels hit the ground in 2006, but litigation and permitting issues blocked the project.

 Based on the Court Order, WJWW proceeded with design and obtained the necessary approvals from the New York State Department of Health for a plant in the original location in Harrison.
 Local approvals were then secured from the Town/Village of Harrison Planning Board, with both parties believing the project could proceed with no further environmental review under the New York State Environmental Quality Review Act (SEQRA) since the filtration plant was mandated by the Court.
 Site preparation at the original project location began on August 29, 2006, but all construction was halted on September 8, 2006, when, faced with challenge by local parties, the Planning Board rescinded its original approvals and retracted its “negative declaration” determination under SEQRA.
 The Planning Board then undertook the role of Lead Agency under SEQRA, made a “positive determination” and required preparation of a full Environmental Impact Statement (EIS).
 WJWW completed its obligations as the applicant for full compliance with the SEQRA process with the issuance to the Planning Board of a final EIS in July 2008.
 The final EIS was never formally adopted by the Planning Board.
 Without completion of the SEQRA review process no further action could be taken to complete the filtration plant.